Asthma in children and adolescents

 While medications play an essential role in the management of asthma, appropriate management of asthma also involves:

-Once patients are placed into a certain severity grouping, there is a recommended treatment approach, which also takes into consideration three age groupings:
+Once asthma severity is classified, there is a recommended treatment approach that takes into consideration three age groupings:

 - 4 years old or younger